habitat-sh/core-plans/docs/dev/policy_documents/standards-for-tests.md

 ### Example - 7Zip

 7Zip is used as an example because it has both Linux and Windows tests.

+Note that:

-Note that the plan builds different executables for Linux and Windows and therefore the tests differ.
+* the plan builds different executables for Linux and Windows and therefore the tests differ.
+* the 7Zip README contains a "Testing" section according to the [readme template here](https://github.com/habitat-sh/core-plans/blob/master/README_TEMPLATE_FOR_PLANS.md).

 #### Windows/Pester tests